Don's "Whom We Might Be" Story

 a critical untold story!!

-A written collection of Hindu religious texts & hymns also began in India around 2,800 years ago
+A written collection of Hindu religious texts & hymns also began in India ∼2,800 years ago

-especially those that live in & around Rome, Italy—view a discussion of the origins of the Biblical 10 Commandments
+especially those in & around Rome, Italy—view the origins of the Biblical 10 Commandments in

 Islamic,